RickStrahl/Westwind.Globalization/Readme.md

     services.AddMvc();
 }
 ```

+Any code changes made override any of the file values.
+You can also replace the entire `DbResourceConfiguration` object entirely.

 In addition you probably will want to add standard ASP.NET Core Localization features to the `Configure()` method in `Startup.cs`:

 ```cs